s-holst/kyupi/README.md

 topological order.
 The graph is ordered automatically on-demand.
 Whenever the graph structure is changed by adding or removing nodes, the graph is sorted into topological order once the direct access arrays are requested.

-The very first level in the topological order is special.
-It is called the interface.
-It contains (and only contains) all primary inputs, all primary outputs, and all sequential cells of the circuit.
-The position of the nodes on this level can be defined by the user.
-This level directly corresponds the bit positions in vectors during simulation.
-Thus, the state of sequential circuits during simulation is always stored in a single vector together with all inputs and outputs.

 Graphs can contain pseudo-nodes (flag FLAG_PSEUDO is set).
 Pseudo nodes do not represent a physical cell in the design, but encode signal names and branch points.